Pac

 Breakthrough

-Pac's commercial breakthrough arrived in 1995 with his third studio album, Me Against the World, which debuted at number one on the Billboard 200 while he was incarcerated.
-This success was followed later that same year by the double album All Eyez on Me on Death Row Records, which was certified Diamond by the RIAA for sales over 10 million copies in the United States.
+Pac's major commercial breakthrough arrived in 1995 following his signing with Death Row Records.
+His third studio album, Me Against the World, debuted at number one on the Billboard 200 while he was incarcerated, a historic first.
+This success was eclipsed by the monumental 1996 double album All Eyez on Me, which spawned multiple hit singles and achieved multi-Platinum status in a matter of months, dominating the charts and defining the mid-90s hip hop era.

 Key tracks

-California Love — This Dr. Dre-produced anthem became a definitive West Coast hip hop hit and his highest-charting single, peaking at number one on the Billboard Hot 100.
+California Love — This Dr. Dre-produced anthem became a definitive West Coast celebration and a top-five Billboard Hot 100 hit.

-Hit 'Em Up — This aggressive diss track is infamous for intensifying the East Coast-West Coast hip hop rivalry and remains a landmark in rap feud history.
+Hit 'Em Up — This aggressive diss track is infamous for its role in the East Coast-West Coast hip hop rivalry, demonstrating Pac's fierce and confrontational style.